asitucmu/ASituPortfolio/dataviz3.md

 Feedback I received:
--Change y-axis scale, too much blank space
+- Change y-axis scale, too much blank space
--Line graph was a good choice to show the information -Monocolor was acceptable because the graph is only measuring 2 things -Understood that back pain disability was decreasing over time
+- Line graph was a good choice to show the information
+- Monocolor was acceptable because the graph is only measuring 2 things
+- Understood that back pain disability was decreasing over time

 I used the feedback to modify the y-axis scale.
 After pulling the files from IHME and working with the data, I realized it was harder to show average life lived per person with back pain (the data was not available to support it).
 Instead, I massaged the data to show the percent of total years lived with back pain per age group.
 I used Tableau to create an updated version of the graph.
 Updated version: